cloudflare/cloudflare-docs/products/cloudflare-one/src/content/policies/zero-trust/cors.md

 * Safari, in particular Safari 13.1, handles cookies in a unique format.
 In some cases, this can cause CORS to fail.
 This will be dependent on Apple releasing a patch for handling cookies.
 This is known to impact macOS 10.15.4 when running Safari 13.1 (15609.1.20.111.8).

-* Do not troubleshoot CORS in Incognito mode, as this will cause disruptions with Access due to the `CF-Authorization` cookie being blocked.
+* Do not troubleshoot CORS in Incognito mode, as this will cause disruptions with Access due to `CF-Authorization` being blocked as a third-party cookie on cross origin requests"

 </Aside>